 Queen Elizabeth placed me in charge of Englands Defense works

 This is the cell in the tower that the tour guide says Thomas Moore was kept a prisoner.
 From the outside it is one of the 'slits' on the tower at the left.
 He was actually kept most of the time in a deep pit in the dungeon and each day was invited to change his mind about the validity of the kings divorce from Catherine of Aragon.
 Then he was told when the next high tide was, since the water rose to his chin sometimes.
-Go here and chose the 'Tower Pier' to see how you would stand up to the same treatment.
+Go here to see how you would stand up to the same treatment.
 That knowledge combined with this description of Thomas Moore's cell confirms that they are lying about that nice apartment being the real cell.

 When, during his imprisonment in the Tower, his daughter Margaret wept at the sight of his cell he told her: "I assure thee on my faith, my own good daughter, if it had not been for my wife and you that be my children, whom I account the chief part of my charge, I would not have failed long ere this to have closed myself in as strait a room, and straighter too."
 Here